bhardwajRahul/Invio/README.md

 ---

+## Info

+It has been a little while since my last commit, I have just been busy with life in general.
+This project is not of my radar and it is something I wish to keep on working on.

 ## 🌟 Why Invio?

 - Built for doing, not configuring — create an invoice, send a link, get paid.
 No CRMs, projects, or bloat getting in your way.